brooklynrail/brooklynrail-platform/content/events/2021/10/una-stanza-per-panza-donald-judd.md

 deck: Featuring Amy Adler, Joan Kee, and friends
 summary: Law Professor Amy Adler and friends join Rail Editor-at-Large Joan Kee for a conversation on Donald Judd’s “Una stanza per Panza,” published as a special edition in the Rail’s October issue.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Sarah Ghazal Ali.
 people:
   - person: amy-adler
   - person: joan-kee
+poets:
+  - person: sarah-ghazal-ali
 date: 2021-10-28T13:00:00-0500
 end_date: 2021-10-28T14:30:00-0500
 series: ""